 - Sales commissions

-These expenses are broken out on the SaaS companies’ P&L statement by: S&M (sales and marketing), R&D (research and development), and G&A (general and administrative).
+These expenses are broken out on the SaaS companies’ P&L statement: S&M (sales and marketing), R&D (research and development), and G&A (general and administrative).

-There are four main things you can do to reduce your small business operating costs, including:
+There are four cost reduction measures you can implement to reduce your small business operating costs and improve profitability.

-While running a business, there are dozens of concerns you and your team need to juggle on a daily basis.
-Any tasks that are rote or manual (matching receipts to expenses, for example) can probably be better handled by a computer.
-Automation and streamlining of small business processes drives efficiency, especially when it supplants laborious and error-prone manual processes.
+While running a business, there are dozens of concerns business owners and their teams need to juggle full-time, usually on a daily basis.
+Any tasks that are rote or manual (matching receipts to expenses, for example) can probably be better handled by computer apps.
+Automation and streamlining of small business processes drive connectivity and efficiency, especially when it supplants laborious and error-prone manual processes.

 A question you should ask yourself is: “Are my employees optimally positioned to be performing tasks that only they can handle thanks to their training and expertise?”

-There are all sorts of areas of your business that technology could empower employees and optimize your operations.
+There are all sorts of areas of your business in which software programs could empower employees and optimize your operations.
 Take expense reporting for instance.
 For many companies, closing the books at the end of the month can be a wearisome process that takes several days to complete.
 This manual-based process creates several different labor and time costs:

 - Time to fill out an expense report – 28 min